Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Budgets

 \section{Budgets}

-We invoke a Reynolds decomposition of the velocity [${\bf u}= (u, v, w)$], buoyancy [$b=-g \rho/\rho_o$ with gravitational constant $g$ and density $\rho$] and pressure [$\pi$] fields into a quasi-geostrophic `mean' (in upper case) and small amplitude internal wave (in lower case) perturbations on the basis of a time scale separation: $\psi \rightarrow \Psi + \psi$ with an explicit averaging timescale $\overline{\psi} \rightarrow \tau^{-1} \int_{0}^{\tau} \psi dt$ much longer than the internal wave time scale but smaller than the eddy time scale.
+In this section we frame the implications of the wave-eddy viscosity coefficients identified in the previous section for mesoscale dynamics.
+This is enabled by invoking a Reynolds decomposition into a quasi-geostrophic `mean' (in upper case) and small amplitude internal wave (in lower case) perturbations on the basis of a time scale separation: $\psi \rightarrow \Psi + \psi$ with an explicit averaging timescale $\overline{\psi} \rightarrow \tau^{-1} \int_{0}^{\tau} \psi dt$ much longer than the internal wave time scale but smaller than the eddy time scale.
 We will also require a further time (or ensemble) average which , in practice, is the record length mean.
 This average is represented as $\langle \dots \rangle $.